 California has a comprehensive set of policies in place that boost demand for wholesale solar and remove barriers to its deployment, including a strong renewables portfolio standard (RPS) of 33% by 2020.

-In order to help reach those renewable energy goals, Vote Solar helped establish a program called the Renewable Auction Mechanism (RAM) to buy wholesale power from mid-scale solar energy systems.
-RAM solicitations are now moving forward for 1300 MW of projects of 3 to 20 MW in size.
+In order to achieve those renewable energy goals, Vote Solar helped establish a program called the Renewable Auction Mechanism (RAM) to buy wholesale power from mid-scale solar energy systems.
+RAM solicitations are now moving forward for 1300 MW of projects of up to 20 MW in size.
 In addition, the CPUC has implemented legislation updating the statewide feed-in tariff program for projects of 1 to 3 MW in size.
 And finally, the three investor-owned utilities in California have also established distributed generation PV programs to help meet their renewable energy requirements.